 Are you able to look your senior leadership in the eye and advise them that compliance is under control across the organization?
 How confident are you that compliance policies are being followed and enforced at every step within the business, no matter where the activity is taking place – at home office, regional or branch locations, or even overseas?
-In the court of public opinion, are you able to show you followed the law, paid the right amount of tax, exercised due diligence and tangibly improved customer service?
+In the court of public opinion, are you able to show you followed the law, paid the right amount of tax, exercised due diligence, and tangibly improved customer service?

 The answers to these questions cannot always be an honest “Yes!” but you do the best you can.

-Business activities are more regulated than ever before, and the authorities performing oversight have more power, authority and technology at their disposal.
+Business activities are more regulated than ever before, and the authorities performing oversight have more power, authority, and technology at their disposal.
 Regulators have also become much more aggressive in their approach too, while the pace of regulatory and legislative change has accelerated.

 The Great Recession is still a painful recent memory, with consumers and voters attuned to the role of the financial sector in creating it, and also to multinational companies perceived to be avoiding paying their “fair share” of taxes, or offshoring domestic production and jobs.
-Compliance is not simply about checking off the boxes for a regulator or compliance team, but also to support the foundation of trust and credibility businesses need to engender with customers and society in general.
+Compliance is not simply about checking off the boxes for a regulator or compliance team, but also supporting the foundation of trust and credibility businesses need to engender with customers and society in general.

 Accelerating Change in Compliance

 Multinationals, in particular, and businesses more generally, are increasingly under the microscope of regulators, legislators and a multitude of NGOs (non-governmental organizations).
 Based here in the United States, I know only too well that if you build it, they will come – the IRS, FDA, SEC, EPA, DOJ, and so on.
 This is further complicated by the fact that operating in different jurisdictions means you are subject to differing rule books, and what is compliant in one country is not necessarily compliant in another.